EU CSRD Assurance

 • Prepare reporting systems.
 Ensure you have clear Key Performance Indicators (KPI’s), goals and a plan in place.

-• Gather data trough out the year for 2025 reporting and review it with your accountant.
 Note, if your company is subjected to NFRD you are required to report on 2024 data in 2025.

-CSRD impact on companies from 2024 to 2028
+CSRD Timeline and Impact on companies from 2024 to 2028

 The CSRD applies to companies in the following order (according to Article 5 in CSRD):